Math Routines

 Method to apply.
 Valid options:

-‘repeat’: Repeat last good value ‘linear’: Interpolate linearly over gap ‘replace’: Replace flagged values with fillval, or NaN if fillval not specified ‘remove_nan’: Remove timestamps and values with a NaN in any dimension
+'replace': Replace flagged values with fillval, or NaN if fillval not specified

 • newname (str) – Name of new tvar for deflagged data storage.
 If not specified, then the data in tvar1 will be replaced.
-THIS is not an option for multiple variable input, for multiple or pseudo variables, the data is overwritten.
+This is not an option for multiple variable input, for multiple or pseudo variables, the data is overwritten.

 • new_tvar (str (Deprecated)) – Name of new tvar for deflagged data storage.
 If not specified, then the data in tvar1 will be replaced.
 THIS is not an option for multiple variable input, for multiple or pseudo variables, the data is overwritten.